Understanding crawl budget and how to optimize it is essential if you want search engines to efficiently crawl and index your website.

 A crawl rate can spike when:

-- You added a bunch of new content on the site
+- You added a bunch of new content to the site

 - Spammers added code to your site that generates hundreds of new pages

-You can visit the link below to learn more about the data shown in the crawl stats report but in the majority of cases, this is not something you should worry too much about.
+You can visit this link to learn more about the data shown in the crawl stats report, but in most cases, this is not something you should worry too much about.

 Key Learnings

 Optimizing your crawl budget for SEO is the same process as optimizing your website for technical SEO.
-Anything you can make to improve your website’s usability and accessibility is good for your crawl budget, is good for users and it’s good for SEO.
+Anything you can do to improve your website’s usability and accessibility is good for your crawl budget, good for users, and good for SEO.

-Nevertheless, every little step helps SEO and when it comes to crawl budget optimization the most important step is to get rid of crawling and indexing errors.
-These errors waste your crawling budget and fixing them will contribute to your website’s overall health.
+Nevertheless, every little step helps SEO, and when it comes to crawling budget optimization, the most important step is to get rid of crawling and indexing errors.
+These errors waste your crawling budget, and fixing them will improve your website’s overall health.

-The other factors like website speed, duplicate content and external links, can improve site visibility in search engines and this means higher rankings and more organic traffic.
+Other factors, like website speed, duplicate content, and external links, can improve site visibility in search engines, which means higher rankings and more organic traffic.

-Finally, it’s a good practice to take a lot at your crawl stats report from time to time to spot and investigate any sudden drop or spike in crawl rate.
+Finally, it’s a good practice to regularly review your crawl stats report to spot and investigate any sudden drop or spike in crawl rate.